cmelchior/jervis-ffb/docs/rule-discussions.md

     it actually succeeds.

 6. Currently resolving injuries in a Multiple BLock is not done at the same time, instead you choose which player to roll apothecary/regen for first.
-This is just to make it easier and should be fixed once the patch-up player sequence has been implemented fully.
+This is mostly because this is easier to implement.